 (Mulrenin and Geser, 2001)

-Rajan Anandan, Google VP and Managing Director, South East Asia and India, says their company’s big goal as a part of the ‘Digital India’ initiative is to focus on bringing more Indian language content online.
+Rajan Anandan, Google VP and Managing Director, Southeast Asia and India, says their company’s big goal as a part of the ‘Digital India’ initiative is to focus on bringing more Indian language content online.

-Why the major focus on Indian languages?
+So, why the major focus on Indian languages?
 Many of the next 100 to 200 million Indians who come online won’t speak English, and there’s a clear need for each of the following: